danniel1205/tech-notes/system-design/topics/caching/readme.md

 ### How distributed caching(hash table) works

-Having the local cache cluster within each region.
-And have it replicated to all other regions.
+Having the local cache cluster within each region, and have it replicated to all other regions.

 #### Netflix EVCache Reading